 The current global distribution of life-saving COVID-19 vaccines has the raw characteristics of the racist system of apartheid as it was implemented in South Africa.
 Apartheid deliberately prioritized the survival, fears, hopes, dreams and economic interests of the minority white population.
 Apartheid deliberately deprived Black Africans, the majority and indigenous to South Africa, of access to land, economic opportunities, decent housing, healthcare, basic human rights, essential freedoms, and basic human dignity.

-A “dangerous gap” currently divides the white-majority countries of the West and the BIPOC-majority countries and communities of Africa, South East Asia, Latin America, the Middle East, and other parts of the Global South when it comes to the global production and distribution of life-saving COVID-19 vaccines.
+A “dangerous gap” currently divides the white-majority countries of the West and the BIPOC-majority countries and communities of Africa, the Caribbean, South East Asia, Latin America, the Middle East, and other parts of the Global South when it comes to the global production and distribution of life-saving COVID-19 vaccines.

 As of June 22, 2021, The New York Times‘ COVID-19 “vaccinations tracker” reported:

 More than 2.66 billion vaccine doses have been administered worldwide, equal to 35 doses for every 100 people.
 There is already a stark gap between vaccination programs in different countries, with some yet to report a single dose… There is also a striking divide between continents.
 Africa has the slowest vaccination rate of any continent, with some countries yet to start mass vaccination campaigns…

 Less wealthy countries are relying on a vaccine-sharing arrangement called Covax, which aims to provide two billion doses by the end of the year.
 86 percent of shots that have gone into arms worldwide have been administered in high- and upper-middle-income countries.
 Only 0.3 percent of doses have been administered in low-income countries.